WomenPlusPlus/hackathon-survival-kit/README.md

     * i.e. They will know what an API is
 * Check in with your team **often**
 * Shut off when you need to
-    * Individually and as a
+    * Individually and as a team
 * Not all time needs to be spent coding

 ---